8moustapha8/Table-1/README.md

 ## Caption, Header, and Footer

 It is not necessary to pass a cells content to the method.
-It will still be wrapped up appropriately.
+It will still be wrapped appropriately.

 ```php
 $html = $table->open('border=1', 'Caption');